How to Grow Iris Kaempferi / Iris ensata Plants

 They are hardy perennials, and bloom in the summer.

-Japanese Iris has sword shaped leaves and carries blue, white or purple flowers atop 70 to 90 cm long stems.
+Japanese Iris has sword shaped leaves and carries blue, white or purple flowers atop 70 to 90 cm (28 to 36 inches) long stems.

 Common Names: Japanese Iris, Oriental Iris, Ensata Iris, Japanese Water Iris.